 When will I see side effects from the radiation?

-As a rule, side effects start about 2 weeks after the start of your treatment.
-Your therapist will give you more information once you start treatment.
+Side effects start about 2 weeks after the start of your treatment.
+Ask the radiation therapist or doctor if you have questions.

 Will I be radioactive?